Jarmahent/Clippy/README.md

 // to enable them install xcode and do: sudo xcode-select -s /Applications/Xcode.app/Contents/Developer

 - [x] Add minimize option to the copytable view

   // Added in v(a0.74.9)

-- [ ] IMPORTANT: Add ability for image copies to show on the table
+- [x] IMPORTANT: Add ability for image copies to show on the table

+      // Added in v(0.83.0)

 - [ ] Add Feature to connect Clippy to a backend server to access clipboard datafrom anywhere

    // This feature is being worked on [here](https://github.com/Jarmahent/ClippyBackEnd)

 - [x] Why node gyp wont build some packages on windows with electron-rebuilder

       // Work around, delete all node modules and run yarn again.

-- [ ] Fix all eslint errors, currently they are being ignored with /_ eslint-disable _/
+- [x] Fix all eslint errors, currently they are being ignored with  /* eslint-disable */

 - [ ] Redo all of the styling to make the UI look better

 - [ ] Bug: If there are 2 screens and the icon is clicked it will split among the two screens

+- [ ] CRITICAL Bug: Copying a high resolution image causes the app to slow down dramatically

+            // Idea: Down sample the preview images

+- [ ] Copy images to clipboard when the image is clicked on